AmNotAGoose/Python-PPTX-ChatGPT-Presentation-Generator/README.md

 ## Some Notes

 - The images cralwed have a random name and will be stored at the root directory, meaning that it will be difficult to sort through!
+- The GUI may freeze when "Submit" is clicked, be patient!